cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 ## 2. Security groups

-If you explore the [security](./modules/security/) module you will see that it is currently blank.
+If you explore the [security](./modules/security/) module you will see that the files are there but they have been left empty.

-The structure is there for the module but you will need to populate it with the correct confguration.
+It is your job to populate this module with the correct infrastructure code.

 Update your terraform code so that it creates a security group that has the rules as outlined in the table below.